 Wrap around glasses offer the best protection with rimless designs making the most of your peripheral vision too.
 You can buy glasses with interchangeable lenses which will allow you to swap between a clear, a light enhancing or a sunglasses lens – a good choice, making expensive glasses a year-round piece of kit rather than a winter specific one.It’s also a good idea to check that they fit well with your chosen helmet, for example we’ve found that some lids are cut low at the temple which is great for protection but on smaller faced rides means the glasses arm rattles annoyingly against the helmet.

-If you’ve had personal chats with mother nature and have agreed on the weather forecast for the duration of your ride then you can safely ride without a pack.
+If you’ve received info from mother nature and have agreed on the weather forecast for the duration of your ride then you can safely ride without a pack.
 We’ll hazard a guess that that is not the case though and you won’t be able to categorically say you’ll not need that jacket or spare base layer in the winter.
 A pack is pretty useful to hold those extra spares, layers and food that although probably won’t be needed nine times out of ten.
 On that tenth time though when you are stood on a freezing hillside waiting for your mate to fix some intricate part of their bike with icicles for fingers you’ll be glad of whatever goodies you’ve stuffed into your pack, be it a buff, a woolly hat, spare gloves or even an extra big peanut butter sandwich……..mmmmm.